-You can zip dictionary same as do zip list using zip() function in Python.
+You can zip a dictionary the same as do a zip list using the zip() function in Python.
 The function takes in iterables as arguments and returns an iterator.

 Python zip dictionary